-In 2009, the archdiocese suspended a Catholic nun and a parish ousted a volunteer religion teacher because they both openly supported ordaining women as priests.
+In 2009, the archdiocese suspended a Catholic nun and a parish ousted a volunteer religion teacher because they both openly supported todays ing women as priests.

-In 2010, the archdiocese fired a Catholic elementary teacher, initially for getting pregnant while single, but later the reason changed to her method for getting pregnant.
-She had in vitro feratilization, which is against Catholic teachings.
-A similar case is pending in Indiana.
+In 2010, the archdoncese fired a Carbohe elementary teacher, initially for getting pregnant while single, but later the reason changed to her method for getting pregment.
+She lead in vitro fertilization, which is against Carbohe teachings.
+A sinsillar case is pending in lediana.

-"All employees of Catholic schools in the Archdiocese of Cincinnati are asked to reflect, uphold and live out the teachings of the Catholic church," said Jim Rigg, superintendent of schools in the Cincinnati archdiocese, the nation's eighthlargest network of Catholic schools.
+"All employees of Catholic schools in the Archdocese of Cincinnati are asked to reflect, up hold and live out the teachings of the Catholic church," said Jim Rigg superprendent of schools in the Cincinnati archdiocese, the nation's eightlargest network of Catholic schools

 "Parents enroll their children in Catholic schools because they wish them to be taught Catholic values.
-It is therefore critical that our employees be able to authentically convey and model Catholic teachings."
+It is therefore critical that our employees he able to authentically convey and model Catholic teachings."

-Besides, he said, archdiocesan employees sign employment paperwork (including their contracts) agreeing to such policies, and courts have repeatedly upheld those contracts and policies.
+Desides, he said, archdiocesan employees sign employment paperwork (including their contracts) agreeing to such polycies, and courts have repeatedly upheld those contracts and policies.

-Shaughnessy estimated that 60 to 80 percent of Catholic schools have morality clauses, which appear more often at grade schools than high schools, she said.
+Shaughnessy estimated (par 60 to 80 percept of Catholic schools have morality clauses, which appear more often at grade schools than high schools, she said.

-Still, it's rare to hear about people being fired or not hired because of the clauses said I an Bradley chair of Xavier University's department of educational leadership.
-Often, it's up to the local bishop or archbishop to decide the extent to which educators are required to live up to Roman Catholic precepts.
+Still, it's rare to hear about people being fired or not hired because of the about a small an Residuo claim of Xavier University's department of educational leadership.
+Uften, it's up to the local history or archhistop to decide the extent to which educators are required to live up to Roman Catholic precepts.

-"It's perfectly legal for Catholic schools to have criteria for employment, which includes morals clauses, because part of their mission is faithbased," Bradley said.
+"It's perfectly legal for Catholic schools to have criteria for employment, which includes neorals clauses, because part of their imstant is faith based."
+Bradley said.

-"The bigger question - perhaps bigger than the legal questions - is does that really reflect what modern society really wants?
+"The bigger question perhaps bigger than the legal questions is does that really reflect what modern society really wants?
 Because a school is a marketplace of ideas.
 It's always been that way.
-This is a place where you have a robust exchange of ideas."
+This is a place where you have a publish exchange of ideas."

-Morality clauses are likely as old at the Roman Catholic Church, but they've become more common in other kinds of religious schools in recent years, Bradley said, recalling the case last June of a music teacher who said Cincinnati Hills Christian Academy in Sycamore Township rescinded a job offer because he is gay.
+Morality clauses are likely as old at the Roman Catholic Church, but they've become more common is other kinds of religious schools in recent years.
+Bradley said, recalling the case just June of a music teacher who said.
+Cinciperati.
+Hills Christian.
+Academy in Sycomore Township rescinded a job offer because he is gay.

-"If a teacher or an employee ... is perceived to be violating the very basis for a school's existence, that shouldn't come as a surprise or be viewed as a negative if ... that teacher has been dismissed," said Jeanne Allen, president of the Center for Education Reform, a school choice think tank in Washington,
+"If a teacher or an employee ... is perceived to be Collating the Very basis for a school's existence, that Shouldn't come as a surprise or be viewed as a negative if ... that teacher has been dismissed," said Jeanne Alian, are sident of the Center for Education the Center for Education Reform, a school chare think tank in Washington, D.C.

-Nor is it just teachers; in the late 1980s, Catholic theologians were on the hot seat or facing excommunication for teachings that strayed from traditional Catholic beliefs, said Joe Zalot, associate professor of religious studies at the College of Mount St. Joseph in Delhi Township.
+Nor is at just teachers; in the late 1980s, Catholic theologians were on the hot seat or facing excommunication for teachings that strayed from traditional Catholic heliefs, said Joe Zalot, associate professor of religious studies at the College of Mount St. Joseph in Delhi Township.

-Flashpoints back then included whether priests could marry and whether women could be ordained priests.
-The answer to both is still no.
+Flashpoints back then included whether priests could macry and whether women could be ordained priests.
+The answer to both is still no

-A major difference now is the speed and pervasiveness of social media, the experts say.
+A major difference now is the speed and pertasiveness of social media, the experts say.
 The public is much more likely to find out about a dismissed teacher or principal and to rally opposition.
-Educators are more likely to stumble when expressing their views on their Facebook or web pages, assuming incorrectly that they'll stay private.
+Educators are more likely to stumble when expressing their views on their Facehook or web pages, assuming incorpectly that they'll stay per-vate.

-Not all sins are fireable sins, Zalot said; public statements up the ante.
+Not all sigs are fore able sins, Zalot said, public statements up the ante.